zuozhenggh/learning-library/oci-library/developer-adoption/labs/arm-deploy-nextcloud/intro/intro.md

 # Introduction

-## Java applications on OCI Arm A1 compute platform
+## Deploying Nextcloud on OCI Arm A1 compute platform

+This tutorial walks you through how to get started with Nextcloud on the OCI Arm A1 compute platform.

+Nextcloud is a suite of file hosting and collaboration tools.
+While functionally similar to Dropbox, Google Drive or Office365, Nextcloud is free and open-source and can be self hosted on any cloud infrastructure platform.
+Nextcloud can be accessed over the web interface or iOS and Android apps for devices that can keep your photos and documents automatically synced with your Nextcloud server on OCI.
+OCI Arm A1 provides a robust and efficient platform for hosting your own private file hosting and collaboration cloud.

-Learn how to build and deploy Java applications as containers on the OCI Arm A1 compute platform.
-You will deploy a Todo application with a database as containers running on the OCI Arm A1 compute platform.
-Additonally, you will use the new set of container tools such as [Podman](podman.io) that are part of the container tools
+Additonally, you will use the new set of tools such as [Podman](podman.io) that are part of the container tools package in Oracle Linux 8.

 Estimated time: 45 minutes